dujanhung/evtsbx-api-doc/restriction/sign_block.md

 # security risks

-a text may stores bad things.
+a text may contains bad things.

 ## exposed profanity

-texts may contains unwanted bad words.
+unwanted bad words are exposed as is.

 ## malicious URLs